mattermost/docs/source/deployment/on-boarding.rst

 Mattermost often releases experimental features to get user feedback on new functionality and product enhancements.
 For example, new `experimental sidebar features <https://mattermost.com/blog/dev-sneak-peek-experimental-sidebar-features>`__ include custom, collapsible channel categories, unread filtering, and many more enhancements for managing channels in your sidebar.

-Enable experimental sidebar features by configuring the following: **System Console > Experimental > Experimental Sidebar Features**.
+Enable experimental sidebar features by enabling **System Console > Experimental > Experimental Sidebar Features**.
 See the `Experimental sidebar features (Experimental) <https://docs.mattermost.com/administration/config-settings.html#experimental-sidebar-features-experimental>`__ configuration settings documentation for details.